 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Manulife Investments is the brand name identifying the personal wealth management lines of business offered by The Manufacturers Life Insurance Company (Manulife Financial) and its subsidiaries in Canada.
-Manulife and the block design are registered service marks and trademarks of The Manufacturers Life Insurance Company and are used by it and its affiliates including Manulife Financial Corporation.
+Manulife, Manulife Investments, the Manufacturers Life Insurance Company Reliable Trustworthy Forward-thinking are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.